Seen a rough sleeper?

 Our No Second Night Out policy means that all rough sleepers are offered shelter as soon as we know they’re on the streets.
 Last winter Nottingham City Council and Framework helped 258 rough sleepers off the streets and into accommodation.

 You can make a difference by donating money, clothes, food, or your time.
 Help Out Nottingham is a new website empowering you to help people in Nottingham off the streets for good.

 The council funds Framework’s Street Outreach Team which offers help and support to everybody who is sleeping rough in Nottingham.
 However, not everyone accepts that support, for complex reasons that may include drug and alcohol addiction or mental health issues.

 Others may have no connection with Nottingham and so efforts will be made to connect them with support services in the area they come from.

 The council’s one hundred Community Protection Officers operate in the city centre and every Nottingham neighbourhood.
 Part of their job is to identify anyone sleeping rough and help anyone at risk to access support and accommodation.

-Local voluntary, community and faith based organisations such as the Nottingham Winter Shelter which is provided through Emmanuel House offer a range of support to rough sleepers and help rough sleepers to access services such as healthcare, welfare rights advice and rehousing pathways.
+Local voluntary, community and faith-based organisations such as the Nottingham Winter Shelter which is provided through Emmanuel House offer a range of support to rough sleepers and help rough sleepers to access services such as healthcare, welfare rights advice and rehousing pathways.

-On Friday and Saturday nights, Street Pastors from 24 different city churches are out and about in Nottingham, also helping to identify anyone at risk of rough sleeping and help them to find accommodation and support options.
+On Friday and Saturday nights, Street Pastors from 24 different city churches are out and about in Nottingham, also helping to identify anyone at risk of rough sleeping and help them find accommodation and support options.